somleng/somleng-scfm/docs/GETTING_STARTED.md

 ### Create a Callout Population

 In order to populate a callout we create what's called callout population.
 This will allow us to preview the contacts that will be called before actually queuing the population process.
+A callout population is a type of batch operation.
+A batch operation can be one of a few different types and can be previewed queued, and requeued for processing (more on this later).

-Take notice of the url in the command below `/api/callouts/1/callout_populations`.
+Let's go ahead and create a batch operation for populating the callout.
+Take notice of the url in the command below `/api/callouts/1/batch_operations`.
 Here `1` is the id of the callout created in the previous step.
-We are creating a callout population for the callout with the id `1`.
+We are creating a batch operation of type `BatchOperation::CalloutPopulation` on the the callout with the id `1`.

 ```
-$ docker run -t --rm --link somleng-scfm endeveit/docker-jq /bin/sh -c 'curl -s -XPOST http://scfm:3000/api/callouts/1/callout_populations | jq'
+$ docker run -t --rm --link somleng-scfm endeveit/docker-jq /bin/sh -c 'curl -s -XPOST http://scfm:3000/api/callouts/1/batch_operations -d type=BatchOperation::CalloutPopulation | jq'
 ```

 You should see something like: